 This treatment is particularly effective for people dealing/suffering with the following:

-- Sinus build-up - Fun Fact, Lymphatic massages were first used to help those suffering with sinus problems!
+Sinus build-up - Fun Fact, Lymphatic massages were first used to help those suffering from sinus problems!

 Who should avoid Lymphatic Draining techniques?

 Individuals who experience or have been diagnosed with any of the following: